denniswangcodes/breadchaser-netlify/content/pages/pricing.md

           - AI networking messages and cold intros
           - Smart parsing for LinkedIn, Indeed and more
           - No GPT key or additional AI setup required
-          - Daily 100 breadcrumbs for AI generation
+          - Daily 100 tokens for AI generations
         image:
           url: /images/abstract-feature1.svg
           altText: Pricing plan 1